TESTIMONY

 -

-2. Testimony in rhetorical argumentation
+2. Testimony in Rhetorical Argumentation

-In the Topics, Cicero clearly posits judicial testimony as part of the data the court must rely upon, as opposed to discursive proofs, S. “Technical” and “Non-Technical”.
-According to the modern democratic concept of testimony, witnesses are in principle granted the same status; they and their statements are subject to the same critical examination.
-The ancient rhetorical concept of testimony is quite different.
-According to Cicero, in Roman court practice, the weight of a testimony is a priori proportional to the social authority granted to the witness.
+In the Topics, Cicero clearly posits judicial testimony as part of the data on which the court must rely, as opposed to rhetorical evidence, see “technical” and “non-technical”.
+According to the modern democratic concept of testimony, witnesses are in principle accorded the same status; they and their testimony are subject to the same critical scrutiny.

 For our present purpose, we define testimony as everything that is brought in from some external circumstance in order to gain conviction.
 Now it is not every sort of person who is worthy of consideration as a witness.
 To gain conviction, authority is sought; but authority is given by one’s nature or by circumstances.
 Authority from one’s nature or character depends largely on virtue; in circumstances there are many things which lend authority, such as talent, wealth, age, good luck, skill, experience, necessity, and even occasional fortuitous events.
 (Cicero, Top., XIX, 73; Hubbell, p.
 439)

-3. Testimony in matters of faith
+3. Witness in matters of faith

-Confession and testimony
+4. Confession and Testimony

-The Latin word testis means “witness” and “testicule”.
-In Roman culture, as in some contemporary cultures, testimony is the reserve of men; a woman’s testimony, if admitted at all, is considered weaker and less credible than that of a man.
-A single testimony from one man for example, is of equivalent value to that of several women.
-As a consequence, if a text claims only a woman’s testimony to certify a fact, it can be argued that this is indirect proof of the authenticity of that fact, for, if the fact were forged, the text would have claimed to be supported by a man’s testimony.
-This argument is developed from the Gospels, which, referring to the resurrection of Christ, mentions that women discovered the empty tomb.
-The cultural weakness of their testimony is taken to be indirect strong evidence for that fact.
+Consequently, if a text claims only the testimony of a woman to support a fact, it can be argued that this is indirect evidence for the authenticity of that fact, because, if the fact were invented, the text would have claimed to be supported by the testimony of men.
+This argument is developed from the Gospels, which, in reference to the resurrection of Christ, mention that women discovered the empty tomb.
+The cultural weakness of their testimony is taken as indirect strong evidence for the fact.

-[1] “Mattis to Trump: beer, cigarettes work better than waterboarding”. http://www.military.com/daily-news/2016/11/23/mattis-trump-beer-cigarettes-work-better-waterboarding.html (07-05-2017)
+[1] “Mattis to Trump: beer, cigarettes work better than waterboarding”. http://www.military.com/daily-news/2016/11/23/mattis-trump-beer-cigarettes-work-better-waterboarding.html (05/07/2017)

 [2] Augustine, Second Discourse on Psalm 34.
-In St Augustine on the Psalms.
+In St; Augustine on the Psalms.
 Trans. and An. by S. Hegbin, and F. Korrigan, Vol. II, Ps.
 30-37.
 New York & Mahwah: The Newman Press, p.
 220.

-[3] New King James Version (NKJV); Quoted after https://www.biblegateway.com/passage/?search=John+5%3A31&version=NKJV (05-05-2017)
+[3] New King James Version (NKJV); Quoted after https://www.biblegateway.com/passage/?search=John+5%3A31&version=NKJV (05/05/2017)